chainstacklabs/fabric-bootcamp-chaincode/channel/README.md

 # Guide on installing a new Hyperleder Fabric channel

 ## Prerequisites
 Before we begin, ensure that you have exported the following files from the [Chainstack platform](https://console.chainstack.com/) for each organization you are planning to involve in the channel you're creating.
-Reference [Export files guide](../webapp/certs/README.md) for more information.
+Refer to [Export files guide](../webapp/certs/README.md) for more information.

-Note that you should store the exported files in their own individual cert directory, your webapp folder should look like this:
+Note that you should store the exported files in their own individual cert directories, your webapp folder should look like this:
 ```
 webapp
 |__ certs <-- Org1CertsFolder